+Veteran’s Day is just around the corner.
 With all of the challenges in our world, it is more important than ever that children (and adults) pause to recognize, honor, and thank our veterans for their service to our country.
-If we ask many children what Veterans Day means, I suspect many would be unsure what a veteran is.
+If we ask many children what Veteran’s Day means, I suspect many would be unsure what a veteran is.

-Last year, I decided to create a partner script to address fluency, comprehension, and writing as well as teach my students what Veterans day means.
-Time is critical in the school day, so combining content information with reading skills is more important than ever.
+Last year, I decided to create a partner script to teach about Veteran’s Day which also addresses fluency, comprehension, and writing.
+Students learn what Veterans day means and why we take time to honor those who serve.
+Because time is critical in the school day, combining content information with reading skills is more important now than ever.

 This print and go resource will be a big help this week.
-It is on sale this weekend for $2.50.
-You can check it out by clicking the image below.
+You can purchase it here in my TPT Store or with the link below.

 - ENGAGING WAYS TO BUILD FLUENCY WITH PARTNER PLAYS